myang/100DaysOfRust/README.md

 2. Result.expect(str) return result(in case Ok()) or str (in case Err(_) catchall)
 3. match a.cmp(&mut b) {arm1: pattern1 => fn1, arm2: pattern2 => fn2}
 4. References are immutable by default.
 Hence &mut b instead of &b

+Day5: Coding Rust with VSCode
+1. use 'task' to build and run
+2. Tabnine autocomplete is very handly